 A mass demonstration in support of President Allende took place in the streets of Santiago, Chile last Thursday night (March 23).

-A mass demonstration in support of President Allende took place in the streets of Santiago, Chile last Thursday night (March 23).
+Background: A mass demonstration in support of President Allende took place in the streets of Santiago, Chile last Thursday night (March 23).
 It was organised by the Communist-dominated Central Workers' Union, and had a strong anti-American flavour.
 Demonstrators marched through the streets shouting "Yankee No, Chile Yes"; and leaflets were distributed attacking the U.S. Anaconda Copper Mining Company, the Central Intelligence Agency and the International Telephone and Telegram Corporation.
 This corporation has been accused by the American columnist Jack Anderson of trying to prevent Dr. Allende's accession to power in 1970.

 A Communist deputy told the rally that there had been yet another plot--the third--to free the retired General Riberto Viaux Marambio from jail, but that it had been foiled.
 General Viaux has been named as a possible leader of a coup against President Allende.